xoofx/xoofx.github.io/resume.md

 - Design and implementation of the **initial Graphics api** ported from SharpDX toolkit
 - **Overall optimizations** on many parts of the engine (e.g entity components system, .NET assembly IL rewriting...etc), including build optimizations (e.g execution server for accelerating assets compilation)
 - Development of the **msbuild infrastructure** for the whole project
-- Development of multiple **shading effetcs used in several demos showed at the GDC** (volumetric light shafts, heat shimmering, GPU particle sorting...)
+- Development of multiple **shading effects used in several demos showed at the GDC** (volumetric light shafts, heat shimmering, GPU particle sorting...)
 - Design and implementation of a **core post effect system** including dev of some specifics fx (tone mapping, bloom...)
 - Design and development of a **C++ Direct3D11 wrapper around the PS4 gcn API** to facilitate the porting of Yebis post effect to the PS4
 - Development of a **gamma correct full asset pipeline**, from texture assets handling to rendering on the screen.